iamkirankumaryadav/MLOps/README.md

 # **MLOps (Machine Learning Operations)**

-A set of practices that aim to streamline and automate the process of deploying and managing ML models in production environments.
+- A set of practices that aim to streamline and automate the process of deploying and managing ML models in production environments.
+- **MLOps** is an ML engineering culture and practice that aims at unifying ML development (Dev) and ML Operations (Ops).

 ### **Key components of MLOps include:**